Pyomo/mpi-sppy/doc/src/examples.rst

     -118600.0

-In practice, the farmer does not know the number of tons that each crop will yieldper acre planted--the yield depends on the weather, the quality of the seeds, and other stochastic factors.
+In practice, the farmer does not know the number of tons that each crop will yield per acre planted--the yield depends on the weather, the quality of the seeds, and other stochastic factors.
 Consequently, we replace the deterministic model above with the stochastic LP: